Open beta

 Synopsis

 Tableland is currently in open beta.
-It’s live on many mainnet chains (including Ethereum, Optimism, Arbitrum One, Arbitrum Nova, Polygon, and Filecoin), allowing developers to use Tableland as their permissionless relational database.
+It’s live on many mainnet chains (including Ethereum, Optimism, Arbitrum One, Arbitrum Nova, Base, Polygon, and Filecoin), allowing developers to use Tableland as their permissionless relational database.
 Tableland is planning to move into production (the Tableland mainnet) in 2024 (subject to change).
 This launch will include a data migration process and introduces a new cost component for table writes.

 During the open beta phase (between now and the production release), projects deployed on both testnet and mainnet chains will, essentially, use the same Tableland network (ignoring some validator node nuances).
 However, only projects that created tables on mainnet chains during the beta period will be migrated to production.
 The Tableland team will provide the necessary tooling and support for developers during this process.